fritz-io/fritz-io.github.io/_pages/misc.md

 - "As long as a branch of science offers an abundance of problems, so long is it alive."  <br /> (David Hilbert)
-- "The greatest challenge to any thinker is stating the problem in a way that will allow a solution."
-(Bertrand Russell)
+- "The greatest challenge to any thinker is stating the problem in a way that will allow a solution." <br /> (Bertrand Russell)
-- "Everything should be made as simple as possible, but not simpler."
-(Albert Einstein)
+- "Everything should be made as simple as possible, but not simpler." <br /> (Albert Einstein)
-- "The analysis of PDE is a beautiful subject, combining the rigour and technique of modern analysis and geometry with the very concrete real-world intuition of physics, biology, and other sciences."
-(Terence Tao)
+- "The analysis of PDE is a beautiful subject, combining the rigour and technique of modern analysis and geometry with the very concrete real-world intuition of physics, biology, and other sciences." <br /> (Terence Tao)
-- "I have no satisfaction in formulas unless I feel their numerical magnitude."
-(Lord Kelvin)
+- "I have no satisfaction in formulas unless I feel their numerical magnitude." <br /> (Lord Kelvin)

 ## Books that I like